Diyckstra/terraform-provider-deyckstra/website/docs/r/route53_zone.md

 * `name` - (Required) This is the name of the hosted zone.
 * `comment` - (Optional) A comment for the hosted zone.
 Defaults to 'Managed by Terraform'.
 * `force_destroy` - (Optional) Whether to destroy all records (possibly managed outside of Terraform) in the zone when destroying the zone.
 * `tags` - (Optional) A map of tags to assign to the zone.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+If configured with a provider [`default_tags` configuration block][default-tags] present, tags with matching keys will overwrite those defined at the provider-level.
 * `vpc` - (Optional) Configuration block(s) specifying VPC to associate with a private hosted zone.

 ### vpc Argument Reference